Codecademy/docs/content/general/concepts/what-is-the-factory-pattern/what-is-the-factory-pattern.md

 The factory method `getTaxiRequest()` has been overloaded using four different signatures.

-The first (`getTaxiRequest(String, String int)`) returns a `StandardTaxiRequest` object as the `pickUpLocation` is of type `String` and both `numberOfPassingers` and `TaxiType` have been negated from the method call.
+The first `getTaxiRequest(String, String int)` that returns a `StandardTaxiRequest` object as the `pickUpLocation` is of type `String` and both
+`numberOfPassingers` and `TaxiType` have been negated from the method call.

-The second (`getTaxiRequest(Resteraunt, String, int)`) returns a `FoodDeliveryRequest` object as the `pickUpLocation` is of type `Restaurant`.
+The second `getTaxiRequest(Resteraunt, String, int)` that returns a `FoodDeliveryRequest` object as the `pickUpLocation` is of type `Restaurant`.

-The third (`getTaxiRequest(int, String, String, int)`) returns a taxi request based on the number of passengers provided and determined by a switch statement.
-Should the number of passengers exceed or fall below the required amount an exception is thrown.
+The third `getTaxiRequest(int, String, String, int)` that returns a taxi request is based on the number of passengers provided and is determined by a switch statement.
+Should the number of passengers exceed or fall below the required amount, an exception is thrown.

-Finally, the fourth (`getTaxiRequest(TaxiType, String, String, int)`) returns a taxi request based on the `TaxiType` specified and determined by a switch statement.
-Should the `TaxiType` not be recognised, an exception is thrown.
+Finally, the fourth `getTaxiRequest(TaxiType, String, String, int)` that returns a taxi request based on the `TaxiType` is specified and determined by a switch statement.
+Should the `TaxiType` not be recognized, an exception is thrown.

 Below provides the enum `TaxiType` for requesting a specific taxi: